-The national flag of Taiwan is different from China's national flag.
-On this page, you'll find the meaning of the different icons and colors of the Taiwanese flag.
+The national Taiwan flag is different from China’s national flag.
+On this page, you’ll find the meaning of the different icons and colors of the Taiwanese flag.

 1- The upper left part of Taiwan’s flag is the Blue Sky with a White Sun: the Kuomintang’s (KMT) party flag.

 2- The twelve rays of the white sun represent the twelve months of the year and the twelve Chinese hours.

 3- The red part of the Taiwanese flag symbolizes the blood of the revolutionaries who fought to create the Republic of China (ROC).

 4- Taiwan’s flag was first used in mainland China by the Kuomintang in 1917.